-Lu Litarroni beach is a large stretch of fine sand, pebbles and rocks with views on the Monte Russu headland, with granitic red rocks emerging from the sea.
+Spiaggia Lu Litarroni is a large stretch of fine sand, pebbles, and rocks with views of the Monte Russu headland.

 Monti Russu beach lies near Rena Majore, between the beaches of Cala Pischina and Lu Littaroni.
 It got its name from the colours of the rocks at sunset.